jnozzi/cocoadev.com/SiteContent/General/DisplayList.markdown

 ----

-''Yes, that's what I meant.
-Scale and move things based on time, not on the frame count.''
+*Yes, that's what I meant.
+Scale and move things based on time, not on the frame count.*